bsmg/beat-saber-community-wiki/mapping.md

 Explanation video and examples: https://www.youtube.com/watch?v=ImO9cFW5vyQ&t

 # Playtesting
 Testing your work is a critical part of mapping.
 Playing your own maps as you work helps you adjust for major playability issues and get a feel for your map.
-Third-party or “outside” playtesting is when someone other than yourself tests your pre-release map and provides constructive feedback.
+Third-party or “outside” playtesting is when someone other than yourself tests your pre-release map and provides constructive feedback and is helpful in highlighting issues to which you may be "map blind."
 >You **do not** need to upload your map to Beat Saver in order for you or anyone else to test.
 {.is-warning}